-Writing product descriptions that create a bond with buyers and makes your product irresistible is crucial to converting browsers into buyers – when shopping online, customers can’t pick up the item, turn it over in their hands, get a feel for it or relate it to anything in their life.
+Writing product descriptions that create a bond with potential buyers and makes your product irresistible is crucial to converting browsers into buyers – when shopping online, customers can’t pick up the item, turn it over in their hands, get a feel for it or relate it to anything in their life.

-It is your job to create a must-have-in-my-life bond with your product listings.
+It is your job to create a must-have-in-my-life connection with your product listings.
 Product listings should include high quality, well-lit life style photos to help people visualize the item as part of their daily lives, and your descriptions should tell them exactly why they need it.
 Not only does a well-rounded product description increase traffic because it is key-word rich, it is more likely to be what pushes people who have just discovered your items over the edge to becoming first time customers!

 There are five super simple things you should cover in each product listing: